Hilton Waikoloa Village Resort Guide | Hilton Hawaii Big Island

 There are three towers Palace tower, Lagoon tower, and Makai tower.
 We stayed in the Makai tower with a lagoon and ocean view

-The Makai Tower rooms overlook the ocean and a portion of the saltwater lagoon where the dolphin encounter is located.
+The Makai Tower rooms overlook the ocean and a portion of the saltwater lagoon where the dolphin encounter is located. *Hotel in the left side of the photo below overlooking the building with the tan roof.
+That is where the dolphins are located.

-The Lagoon Tower rooms overlook the main saltwater lagoon
+The Lagoon Tower rooms overlook the main saltwater lagoon *in the picture below

-Palace Tower overlooks the large grass area
+Palace Tower overlooks the large grass area on the other side of the resort.

 What to do at Hilton Waikoloa Village Resort